-- S.4.2.1 Table 5: - (a) lists Northern Territory and the AER performance indicators to measure customer performance of a retail entity; - (b) specifies the relevant reporting period in which the performance indicators must be reported for the purposes of reporting under this Code; and - (c) specifies the way in which the performance indicators must be segmented for the purposes of reporting under this Code. - S.4.2.2 Where indicated in Table 5, for the purpose of calculating AER retail services performance indicators, retail entities must be consistent with the AER's, AER (Retail Law) Performance Reporting Procedures and Guidelines (version 3). - S.4.2.3 Notwithstanding any requirements of the AER, retail entities must, for the purpose of calculating: - retail services performance indicators for this Code, only include small customers that are taking (or likely to take less than) 160 megawatt hours of electricity from the distribution network during the reporting period. - (b) AER retail services performance indicators that require segmentation by residential customers and small business customers, apply the definition of residential customer and small business customer in this Code. - (c) AER retail services performance indicators in relation to debt, count debt from the date a bill is due to be paid.
+- S.4.2.1 Table 5: - (a) lists Northern Territory and the AER performance indicators to measure customer performance of a retail entity; - (b) specifies the relevant reporting period in which the performance indicators must be reported for the purposes of reporting under this Code; and - (c) specifies the way in which the performance indicators must be segmented for the purposes of reporting under this Code. - S.4.2.2 Where indicated in Table 5, for the purpose of calculating AER retail services performance indicators, retail entities must be consistent with the AER's, AER (Retail Law) Performance Reporting Procedures and Guidelines (version 3or equivalent)., as updated from time to time. - S.4.2.3 Notwithstanding any requirements of the AER, retail entities must, for the purpose of calculating: - retail services performance indicators for this Code, only include small customers that are taking (or likely to take less than) 160 megawatt hours of electricity from the distribution network during the reporting period. - (b) AER retail services performance indicators that require segmentation by residential customers and small business customers, apply the definition of residential customer and small business customer in this Code. - (c) AER retail services performance indicators in relation to debt and energy bill debt, count debt from the date a bill is due to be paid.

-- (d) AER retail services performance indicators in relation to debt, exclude customers with debt or energy bill debt of less than \$10. - S.4.2.4 Where there is a conflict between this Code (or guidelines issued by the Commission) and AER guidelines, this Code and guidelines takes precedent.
+- (d) AER retail services performance indicators in relation to debt-and energy bill debt, exclude customers with debt or energy bill debt of less than \$10. - S.4.2.4 Where there is a conflict between this Code (or guidelines issued by the Commission) and AER guidelines, this Code and guidelines takes precedent.